You are listening to the Sean Hannity Radio Show Podcast.

 That's basically what you're doing.

-Well that others have have suggested that we uh investigating to understand what happens uh in that situation with Seth Rich.
+Well, others have suggested that we are investigating to understand what happened in that situation with Seth Rich.

 I think it is a concerning situation.

-Okay so you're gonna admit with me and Jonathan that was not a robbery.
+Okay, so you're going to admit with me and Jonathan, that was not a robbery.

 It looks like a hit.